LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2sihs_phm0

 ``b2sihs_phm0``    type: ``real``    default: ``1.0``
     Multiplier of the contribution to electron heat sources from divergence(ue,ve).
+This term is superseded by the BoRiS switch if invoked.

 .. index:: b2sihs_phm1